-The U.S. Government controls exports of sensitive equipment, software, and technology to protect and promote our national security interests and foreign policy objectives.
+The U.S. Government regulates exports of sensitive equipment, software, and technology to protect and promote our national security interests and foreign policy objectives.
 UALR has instituted several practices in order to meet these rules, regulations, and findings, and to remain in compliance with federal objectives.
-Faculty, staff, and students are required to follow these institutional policies when working, traveling, or using or carrying university equipment, intellectual property, or any other aspect regulated under the applicable controls.
+Faculty, staff, and students are required to follow these institutional policies when working in or traveling to a foreign country, as well as when they use or carry university equipment, intellectual property, or any other property regulated under the applicable controls in a foreign country.

 What activities involve Export Controls?

-Examples of Export Controls areas include information and equipment security when entertaining international visitors, international travel, international communications, and the hiring of foreign nationals to work at UALR.
+Examples of export controls areas include information and equipment security when entertaining international visitors, international travel, international communications, and the hiring of foreign nationals to work at UALR.
 The university has resources to assist you in determining if there are issues with your hiring, travel, visitors from overseas, or other interactions with foreign nationals.
+The following video summarizes UALR export controls policies and procedures (transcription).

 Links to related information: